Power amplifier class-C

 What we wanted to calculate from the begining was not the power, it was the impedance for the output.

-We have the power formula for a sine-wave AC signal, so if we run our power amplifier with 12V DC and we want 1.44W output power, we can calculate the impedance of the output filter: 122/(2*1) = 50 ohm.
+We have the power formula for a sine-wave AC signal, so if we run our power amplifier with 12V DC and we want 1.44W output power,

 To get 1.44W output power, the transistor should see the output filter as 50 ohm.